rocky/0x05-py-bytecode-workshop/README.md

 $ pydisasm -F xasm assembling/example1.cpython-310.pyc > assembling/example1.xasm
 ```

-You can then modify this and then create a Python bycode file using `pyx-xasm` from the `xasm` package.
+You can then modify this and create a Python bytecode file using `pyx-xasm` from the `xasm` package.

 We'll patch out a comparison test on getting the right "password", by
 changing some opcodes to NOP (no operation) instructions.